- Ph.D. in Sinology, Cologne University (Germany)

 - M.A. in Sinology, Cologne University (Germany)

 Martin Kern is the Joanna and Greg ’84 P13 P18 Zeluck Professor in Asian Studies.
-He also serves as co-editor of T’oung Pao and is a member of the American Philosophical Society.
-At Princeton, Kern directs the university-wide collaboration “Comparative Antiquity: A Humanities Council Global Initiative.”
-At Renmin University of China (Beijing), he directs the “International Center for the Study of Ancient Text Cultures.”
-Kern’s numerous publications, including ten authored or edited books, address topics across all genres of ancient Chinese literature, including poetry as cultural memory and as performance in political and religious ritual; authorship; writing and orality; methodological issues in manuscript studies; early literary thought; and style and rhetoric in philosophy and historiography.
+He also serves as co-editor of T’oung Pao, is a member of the American Philosophical Society and the president of the American Oriental Society (2023–2024).
+At Princeton, Kern directed the university-wide collaboration “Comparative Antiquity: A Humanities Council Global Initiative” (2018–2022); he also co-directs the Princeton-Venice Summer School in Classical Chinese and Classical Japanese/Kanbun.
+At Renmin University of China (Beijing), he directs the “International Center for the Study of Ancient Text Cultures,” a center committed to the global study of antiquity in comparative contexts.
+Kern’s numerous publications address topics across all genres of ancient Chinese literature, including poetry as cultural memory and as performance in political and religious ritual; authorship in poetry, philosophy, and historiography; writing and orality; methodological issues in manuscript studies; the history and early formation of Chinese poetry, including in the light of recently discovered manuscripts; early literary thought; style and rhetoric in philosophy and historiography; and various others more.

 Confucius and the Analects Revisited: New Perspectives on Dating, Composition, and Authorship, ed.
 Michael Hunter and Martin Kern.
 Leiden: Brill, 2018.